Writing-for-me/test/otherthing.md

 the in-group, while the enemy was nothing but a collection of demons and thugs to be vigilantly resisted.'
 Yet, if one actually investigates it becomes clear that Fan has taken great liberties in her re-presentation of Mao's speech, and his worldview in general.
-First, Mao articulates that 'the concept of "the people" varies in content in different countries and in different periods of history in a given country,' and goes on to state that 'In the conditions prevailing in China today, the contradictions among the people comprise the contradictions within the working class, the contradictions within the peasantry, the contradictions within the intelligentsia, the contradictions between the working class and the peasantry
+For example, Mao articulates that 'the concept of "the people" varies in content in different countries and in different periods of history in a given country,' and goes on to state that 'in the conditions prevailing in China today, the contradictions among the people comprise the contradictions within the working class, the contradictions within the peasantry, the contradictions within the intelligentsia, the contradictions between the working class and the peasantry